lrngrg/landing-page/README.md

-# landing-page
+# Landing Page

-Odin Project Landing Page project - html, css, flexbox
+This is a project completed after completing the CSS and Flexbox portions of The Odin Project's Foundations course.